Want to make the transition to a climate-friendly home, but not sure where to start? Get Your Electrification Roadmap®

 How to Hard Launch your heat pump without social media

 No social media?
 No problem!
-We’re taking advice from our friends at VeryWellMind on hard launching your relationship without social media, and translating that to heat pumps.
+When should you hard launch a relationship?
+Well, we’re taking advice from our friends at VeryWellMind on hard launching your relationship without social media, and translating that to heat pumps.

 • Send a group text to your friends or family members.
 This can include the name and a photo of your partner.
 Yes this works great!
 “Heat Pump” has entered the chat.